psparmeet14/explore-devops/docker-basics.md

 ---

+## 🚀 Launching Containers

+1. `docker run postgres`
+   - `docker run` creates a new container.
+It doesn't reuse previous containers.

+2. `docker run redis`

+3. `docker run nginx:1.23`
+   - Format: `docker run {name}:{tag}`
+   - Creates a container from the given image and starts it

+4. `docker run -d nginx:1.23`
+   - `-d` or `--detach` runs container in the background and prints container ID

+5. `docker run --name web-app -d -p 9000:80 nginx:1.23`
+   - `--name` assigns a name to the container

+6. `docker run in28min/todo-rest-api-h2:1.0.0.RELEASE`
+   - Repository: `todo-rest-api-h2`
+   - Tag: `1.0.0.RELEASE`
+   - Downloads image from Docker registry and runs it

+7. `docker run -p 5000:5000 in28min/todo-rest-api-h2:1.0.0.RELEASE`
+   - `-p {HostPort}:{ContainerPort}`
+     - Containers run in an internal bridge network
+     - Need to expose container ports to host to access externally
+     - Enables running multiple containers of the same app on different ports
+     - Port binding makes services accessible on host machine
+     - `-p` is short for `--publish`
+     - Standard practice: use the same port on host and container
+   - Open `localhost:5000` in browser to access app

+8. `docker run -p 5000:5000 -d in28min/todo-rest-api-h2:1.0.0.RELEASE`
+   - `-d` runs the container in the background
+   - Keeps app running even if terminal is closed
+   - Returns container ID

+9. `docker run -p 5001:5000 -d in28min/todo-rest-api-h2:1.0.0.RELEASE`
+   - Launches another container from the same image with a different host port

+10. `docker container run -p 5000:5000 -d in28min/todo-rest-api-h2:1.0.0.RELEASE`
+    - Alternative syntax using `docker container run`

+11. `docker run -p 5000:5000 -d --restart=always in28min/todo-rest-api-h2:1.0.0.RELEASE`
+    - Restart policy:
+      - Default is `no`
+      - `always` will auto-start container on Docker daemon restart
+      - Useful for services like databases or production apps

+12. `docker run -p 5000:5000 -m 512m --cpu-quota=50000 -d in28min/todo-rest-api-h2:1.0.0.RELEASE`
+    - `-m 512m` sets memory limit
+    - `--cpu-quota=50000` (out of 100000) limits CPU usage to 50%
+    - Used to control resource allocation

+13. `docker-compose up`
+    - Launches multi-container applications as defined in a `docker-compose.yml` file

+---

+🗒️ **Note:**
+- When you restart a container, all data/config inside it is lost
+- Containers are **ephemeral**
+- For **data persistence**, use **Docker Volumes**

+---

+## 📄 Viewing Container Logs

+1. `docker logs <container>`
+   - View logs from the service running inside the container
+   - Shows logs present at the time of execution

+2. `docker logs -f <container>`
+   - `-f` means "follow"
+   - Starts tailing the logs
+   - Press `Ctrl + C` to stop following

+3. `docker logs <container> | tail`
+   - View the last part of the logs
+   - Useful for quick inspection of recent events

+---

 📝 _These commands are part of the daily toolbox for anyone exploring Docker in DevOps.
 Bookmark or store them in your GitHub repo for quick access._